MauricioMonroy/sapresis/README.md

 3. Use `npm start` to start the application in development mode or `npm run build` to build the application for production.

-For detailed instructions, check the [README](frontend/README.md) file inside the `frontend` folder.
+For detailed instructions, check the [INSTALLATION](documentation/INSTALLATION.md) file inside the `documentation` folder.

 For instructions on how to use and operate the application, check the [USAGE](documentation/USAGE.md) file inside the `documentation` folder.